• Skip to primary navigation

 Marinade / Dressing:

-• Whisk together all of the ingredients for the marinade / dressing in a small bowl.
+• Whisk together all of the ingredients for the marinade / dressing, EXCEPT the olive oil, in a large bowl.
 Gradually whisk in the olive oil.
 This can be made up to several days in advance and refrigerated.

 Skewers: